 To find a registered competent person - electrical mark, visit the Registered Competent Person website and use the search feature to find the nearest suitable technician.
 All the electricians registered on the database “meet strict qualification requirements and their work is regularly assessed by their electrical Competent Person Scheme Operator to ensure their ongoing competence.”

 Should you have the misfortune to meet the wrong man or woman to quote for the job, it’s a good idea to be aware of what malpractice looks like and when to steer clear of it.

 Always get a few quotes.
 If one quote for the job is much cheaper than the others, that’s the one to bin.
 Also beware anyone who wants you to pay up front or who says they can start the next day.
 Good electricians are booked up for weeks ahead – find someone who can schedule in your work in a month or two’s time.

 Avoid anyone who wants to do the job for cash – without a paper trail - you’ll have no recourse if the job goes wrong.
 And do check up on references, and testimonials to make sure they’re genuine and that previous customers are happy with the work your spark has done for them.

 Good electricians’ work is neat and tidy.
 If you spot anyone bodging existing DIY electrics, failing to properly secure cables, leaving connections dangling, or other signs they’re being slapdash, tackle them about it.

-Running power to your shed is a great idea, but it’s often more complicated than it looks.
-For safety and to comply with the law, you must get a professional to do it.
+Running power to your shed is a great idea, but it must be done properly.
+For safety and to comply with the law, get a professional to do it.
 But in terms of helping you get the most from your shed, it’s well worth the effort and expense.

 Lead image: Proxima Studio